 - bone marrow

-- peripheral blood, found in blood vessels throughout the body
+- peripheral blood, which is present in blood vessels throughout the body

-- cord blood, found in the umbilical cord and collected after birth9
+cord blood, which is present in the umbilical cord and collectible after birth

-Stem cells for transplantation are obtained from any of these except the fetus.
+Stem cells for transplantation are obtainable from any of these except the fetus.

-Hematopoietic stem cell transplantation involves the intravenous infusion of stem cells collected from bone marrow, peripheral blood, or umbilical cord blood.
+Hematopoietic stem cell transplantation (HSCT) involves the intravenous (IV) infusion of stem cells collected from bone marrow, peripheral blood, or umbilical cord blood.

-This is used to re-establish hematopoietic function in patients whose bone marrow or immune system is damaged or defective.17
+This is useful for reestablishing hematopoietic function in people whose bone marrow or immune system is damaged or defective.

-More than 50,000 first hematopoietic stem cell transplantation procedures, 28,000 autologous transplantation procedures, and 21,000 allogeneic transplantation procedures are performed every year worldwide, according to the first report of the Worldwide Network for Blood and Marrow Transplantation.
+Worldwide, more than 50,000 first HSCT procedures, 28,000 autologous transplantation procedures, and 21,000 allogeneic transplantation procedures take place every year.
+This is according to a

-This number continues to increase by 10 to 20 percent annually.
-Reductions in organ damage, infection, and severe, acute graft versus host disease (GVHD) seem to be contributing to improved outcomes.
+This number continues to increase by over 7% annually.
+Reductions in organ damage, infection, and severe, acute graft-versus-host disease (GVHD) seem to be contributing to improved outcomes.

-Bone marrow transplant is the leading treatment for conditions that threaten bone marrow’s ability to function, such as leukemia.
+Bone marrow transplants are the leading treatment option for conditions that threaten bone marrow’s ability to function, such as leukemia.

-A transplant can help rebuild the body’s capacity to produce blood cells and bring their numbers to normal levels.
-Illnesses that may be treated with a bone marrow transplant include both cancerous and noncancerous diseases.
+A transplant can help rebuild the body’s capacity to produce blood cells and bring their numbers to acceptable levels.
+Conditions that may be treatable with a bone marrow transplant include both cancerous and noncancerous diseases.

 Cancerous diseases may or may not specifically involve blood cells, but cancer treatment can destroy the body’s ability to manufacture new blood cells.

-A person with cancer will normally undergo chemotherapy before transplantation.
-This will eliminate the compromised marrow.
+A person with cancer usually undergoes chemotherapy before transplantation.
+This eliminates the compromised marrow.

 Types of bone marrow transplant